vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 ### 4.3.2 Max settlement gap exceeded

-If the amount of time in seconds since last [periodic settlement](#41-periodic-settlement-cue) exceeds `max_settlement_gap` set for the market then the market goes into auction mode and remains in it until new settlement data is received.
+If the amount of time since last [periodic settlement](#41-periodic-settlement-cue) exceeds `max_settlement_gap` set for the market then the market goes into auction mode and remains in it until new settlement data is received.
 Upon receiving the settlement data the auction uncrosses, positions are updated and then settled using the newly arrived data.
 It is possible to update the market's data source when it is in protective auction.

 ## Acceptance Criteria